dan-nagle/h2m/README.txt

 -quiet
--q			Suppress warnings related to lines which have been commented out, usually statements, function definitions, comments, or unsupported macros.
+-q			Suppress warnings related to lines which have been commented out, usually statements, function definitions, or macros definitions.
 Errors involving unrecognized types, invalid names, critical errors such as failure to open the output file, and Clang errors will still be reported.

 -recursive
 -r			Recursively search through include files found in the main file.
 Run the translation on them in reversed order and link the produced modules with USE statements.
 Any given file will be included exactly once unless it cannot be found.
-The module whose include could not be found will register a Clang error and USE statements corresponding to the failed translation will be commented out.
-In the case that an error is reported by Clang, the output may be missing, corrupted, or completely usable depending on the nature of the error.
+The module where an inclusion could not be found will register a Clang error and USE statements corresponding to the failed translation will be commented out.
+In the case that an error is reported by Clang, the output may be missing, corrupted, or completely correct depending on the nature of the error.
 However, all following modules will have the USE statement corresponding to that module commented out.
 The -l or -link-all option can override this behavior.

 -silent
 -s			Suppress warnings related to lines which have been commented out